MPiangerelli/MPiangerelli.github.io/about.md

 Currently, I am a post-doc at University of Camerino working with Prof. [Flavio Corradini](https://www.cs.unicam.it/corradini/) on the SIMPLE project.

-I am a member of the [Bioshape and Data Science Lab](http://www.emanuelamerelli.eu/bigdata/doku.php) of which Prof.ssa Emanuela Merelli is the coordinator.
+I am a member of the [Processes and services (Pros) Lab](https://pros.unicam.it) of which Prof Flavio Corradini is the coordinator.

+I am, also, a member of the [Bioshape and Data Science Lab](http://www.emanuelamerelli.eu/bigdata/doku.php) coordinated by Prof.ssa Emanuela.

 I live in Portorecanti, Italy.